 Since CCFL backlit TVs do not use LEDs, models with this style of lighting do not have dimming abilities.
 Instead, the LCD panel of CCFL LCDs is constantly and evenly illuminated, which makes a noticeable difference in picture quality compared to LED LCDs.
 This is especially noticeable in scenes with high contrast, as the dark portions of the picture may appear too bright or washed out.
 When watching in a well-lit room it’s easier to ignore or miss the difference, but in a dark room, it will be, well, glaring.

-OLED and QLED
+OLED vs QLED

-For a more detailed explanation of QLED, check out the above video, and be sure to read our list of the best TVs you can buy, which details the many features of QLED TVs.
-We also recommend checking out our OLED vs. QLED piece for a look at how these two premium-tier display technologies stack up, as well as our comparison of OLED and MicroLED for a look at a technology we’ll see coming to TVs in the near future.
+For a more detailed explanation of QLED be sure to read our list of the best TVs you can buy, which details the many features of QLED and OLED TVs.
+We also recommend checking out our OLED vs. QLED piece for a look at how these two premium-tier display technologies stack up.
+And for a look into the future, check out our OLED vs MicroLED guide to bone up on the TVs of the near future.